lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 For virtual dispatch to occur, the function pointer `Animal::react` would need to be called, but in the former example `Animal::react` would have been initialized to `0` by the `memset` call which is undefined behavior when `animal->react()` is invoked.

-To fix our previous example, we would need to correctly initialize the implementation-defined virtual function dispatch table via the operator-new call, i.e:
+To fix our previous example, we would need to correctly initialize the implementation-defined virtual function dispatch table via the placement-new call, i.e:

 [_Godbolt_](https://godbolt.org/z/z3rds6hPc)